mariapasaylo/Quantum-AI-for-Climate/README.md

 For task d, we have the following demo apps:
 - [Demo app for AI method - Supervised Machine Learning Model](https://colab.research.google.com/drive/1mSladZBswjXVaJz-yGJzyTS3AdmbjAKj?usp=sharing).
 We recommend running the code through google colab notebook in the order that the cells appear.
 Note: we also include it as a python file [here](https://github.com/mariapasaylo/Quantum-AI-for-Climate/blob/main/ml_demo.py).
 - [Demo app for Quantum Method - DFTineDMFT](https://github.com/mariapasaylo/Quantum-AI-for-Climate/tree/main/DFT%2BeDMFT).
 As an example, we implement this method on the material, GaAs.
 This method consists of two general parts, initialization and running the job.
 Since running the job requires a powerful computing system, we only did the init part, that is described [here](https://github.com/mariapasaylo/Quantum-AI-for-Climate/blob/main/DFT%2BeDMFT/GaAs/GaAs.ipynb).
-- [Simulation Results](https://github.com/mariapasaylo/Quantum-AI-for-Climate/tree/main/DFT%2BeDMFT).
+- [Results - Solar Cell Degradation Simulation](https://github.com/mariapasaylo/Quantum-AI-for-Climate/tree/main/DFT%2BeDMFT).
 For instance, we model the end-of-life (EOL) performance of GaAs PV in GEO orbit.
 The complete results are available [here](https://github.com/mariapasaylo/Quantum-AI-for-Climate/tree/main/DFT%2BeDMFT).

 ### Project Presentation Deck: